NandanMaheta/toast-app_CSS/README.md

 # 🚀 React Toast Notification System

 A **lightweight, customizable, and reusable toast notification system** built with **React**.
 Provides feedback to users with different message types like **Success, Error, Warning, and Info**.
+Used CSS Styling.

 ---